MBBS in Italy

 Global Recognition

-WHO recognized that ECFMG certification is available and easier international licensing
+WHO recognized; ECFMG certification available, easier international licensing

 NMC recognized; FMGE/NEXT required to practice in India; international practice requires country-specific exams